xiaolai/regular-investing-in-box/docs/en/README.md

 >Trusted ledger (BTC) → Trusted platform for code (ETH/EOS) → Trusted execution environment (Mixin) → Trusted hardware (?) ...

 [Bitcoin](https://bitcoin.org/) was the world's first blockchain application.
 At its core it is a open, transparent, immutable, distributed, trusted ledger.
 Projects such as [Ethereum](https://www.ethereum.org) and [EOS](https://eos.io), which came along later, have the goal of becoming a blockchain application platform, which is to say that application code can be written to and executed on an open, transparent, immutable, distributed, trusted ledger.
 Putting a ledger on a blockchain allowed for a trusted ledger, and putting application code on a blockchain allowed for trusted code.
-[Mixin Network](https://mixin.one) combines a Trusted Execution Environment (TEE) and a Directed Acyclic Graph (DAG) to create an open, transparent, immutable, distributed digital assets storage network, or a trusted execution environment.
+[Mixin Network](https://mixin.one) combines a Trusted Execution Environment (TEE) and a Directed Acyclic Graph (DAG) to create an open, transparent, immutable, distributed digital asset storage network, or a trusted execution environment.
 Maybe in the near future we will also see trusted hardware.

 The reasons for not choosing Ethereum are technical.
 It currently uses a [Proof-of Work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work) consensus mechanism, and this type of consensus mechanism, which measures confirmations in minutes, is fundamentally unsuitable for an application platform.
 Ethereum's experience over the past three years has shown that this flaw cannot be resolved in a PoW system.
 Even if Ethereum switches to a Proof-of-Stake (PoS) system, it will necessarily require a hard fork.
 Ethereum already underwent a poorly considered hard fork in 2017 that gave birth to Ethereum Classic, which has no clear use case.
 All of this is to say that investors in Ethereum are faced with a great amount of risk.

 There is one final reason why I chose these investments.
-From their inception until they are widely accepted, almost all technologies go through her following three stages:
+From inception until they are widely accepted, almost all technologies go through the following three stages:

 >Inception → Adoption by businesses (2B) → Adoption by individuals (2C)

 From this perspective, EOS is a blockchain platform for businesses, and Mixin Network's first dApp, Mixin Messenger, is a platform for individuals.
-One of Mixin Messenger's most important components, which is a base-layer feature of Mixin Network's public chain, is a distributed, multi-coin wallet with the best user experience in the industry.
+One of Mixin Messenger's most important components -- in fact it is a base-layer feature of Mixin Network's public chain -- is a distributed, multi-coin wallet with the best user experience in the industry.

 Furthermore, these three investments have reached the "undeniable" stage.
-They of course haven't been accepted by everyone, but no one can deny their value.
+Of course they haven't been accepted by everyone, but no one can deny their value.
 This is the best time for regular investors to enter the market.

 Let's take Odyssey, the no-load, no-management-fee stock ETF that will be issued in the second half of 2020, as another example.
-As I mentioned it in a previous chapter:
+As I mentioned in a previous chapter:

->I agree with Sun Zhengyi's point of view, and believe that in the foreseeable future AI will be the best industry.
+>I agree with Masayoshi Sun's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:
 >
 >>No matter how good the algorithm is, it needs data to feed it.
 Public companies who have large and growing amounts of user data already have sufficient profit-making ability.
 If in the future algorithms are large trees, then growing amounts of data are fertile ground.
 Without fertile ground, the trees can't grow.
 Most algorithm companies will in the end be used by large companies with data.